 only bent light, the radar would still detect our mass.

 no queries or warnings were heard on the tower frequencies.
-That was one hassle avoided.
+That was one

-many minutes, and at 15000 metres we levelled off.
+steadily for many minutes, and at 15000 metres we levelled off.
 My brother

 adjusted the radar to long-range and I accelerated the ship.
 As our speed

 increased the ship became much easier to handle.
 We cut through the clouds

 "Okay, here it comes," he said, "brace yourself."